astropy/astropy-APEs/APE0.rst

 * Manage any project assets (including financial and physical assets)
 * Delegate parts of their authority to other subcommittees or processes

-However, they cannot modify the Governance of the Project (i.e., this document), except during the initial adoption of these policies as specified herein.
+However, they cannot modify the Governance of the Project (i.e., this document), except during the initial adoption of these {bylaws-not-bylaws} as specified herein.

 The Coordination Committee has broad authority, which they seek to exercise as rarely as possible by working towards consensus.
 The Coordination Committee should look for ways to use these powers as little as possible, striving to involve the community whenever possible for decisions, and delegating responsibilities.